Effective Backdoor Mitigation in Vision-Language Models Depends on the Pre-training Objective: Experiments

+For models pre-trained with $\mathcal{L}^{pre}_{\text{MMCL}}$, we found cleaned models that maintain the original model's accuracy and achieve around 30-50\% ASR.
 On the other hand, for the models pre-trained with the stronger objective $\mathcal{L}^{pre}_{\text{MMCL}} + \mathcal{L}^{pre}_{\text{SSL}}$, having just 5 poisoned examples renders the cleaning procedure completely ineffective.
-The models pre-trained on the CC6M dataset lose about 80\% of the original model's accuracy to obtain a low ASR ($\le$ 5\%) and no model has an ASR lower than 90\% for the CC3M pre-trained model (\Cref{fig:CC3M-cleaning-plots-slight-poison} in \Cref{sec:cc3m-clean-with-slight-poison-results-appendix}).
+The models pre-trained on the CC6M dataset lose about 80\% of the original model's accuracy to obtain a low ASR ($\le$ 5\%), and no model has an ASR lower than 90\% for the CC3M pre-trained model (\Cref{fig:CC3M-cleaning-plots-slight-poison}).

-\paragraph{Takeaways} Our experiments highlight the fact that a stronger pre-training objective also affects the strength of poison induction, making the cleaning process difficult.
+\paragraph{Takeaways} Our experiments highlight the fact that a stronger pre-training objective, like the combination of MMCL and SSL, also affects the strength of poison induction, making the cleaning process difficult.
 Also, for a practitioner, when pre-training with a stronger objective, the decision of when to stop finetuning becomes non-trivial, as we show that the model at the end of the cleaning procedure is usually not the one with the lowest ASR and the best accuracy.
 The situation is further exacerbated when we even slightly relax the assumption of 100\% poison-free cleaning data, which can be too stringent in practice.